 Rotterdam is the Netherlands' second city and has a very different personality to Amsterdam, one that I quite like, even though I shouldn't because Amsterdammers aren't supposed to like Rotterdam and vice versa.
-But I like to go against the tide so I've enjoyed spending quite a few weekends in Rotterdam over the five years I've lived in the Netherlands and while I've mentally composed a pretty impressive list of things to do, I've failed miserably in my duties to report them back to you.
+But I like to go against the tide so I've enjoyed spending many a weekend in Rotterdam over the five years I've lived in the Netherlands and while I've mentally composed a pretty impressive list of things to do, I've failed miserably in my duties to report them back to you.
 Today I'm changing that.
 Today I'm emptying my brain of this information.
 Today I'm hopefully giving you lots of ideas of things to do, places to eat, and bars and things to check out in this city guide for an action-packed weekend of things to do in Rotterdam.

 Actually, let me be honest before we go any further.
 I'm sort of using writing this guide to Rotterdam as a way to prepare for the ultimate task - writing an equivalent guide for Amsterdam...
 But don't let that take any shine away from Rotterdam, which is a brilliant city to hang out in for a weekend.
 It has everything from a rich history to spectacular architecture, cultural delights and an art and design scene that rivals the best in the world.
 So go get some cheap flights to Rotterdam, brush up on your cycling and dust off the camera.
 Here's what you've got to look forward to.

 Where to stay in Rotterdam